TV Tropes Needs Your Help

 - In the final scene of A Fistful of Dollars, The Man with No Name wears a metal plate under his serape.
 He goads Ramone to shoot him in the heart, which Ramone does repeatedly to little effect.
 Ramone is terrified and quickly wastes all his bullets.

 - In Back to the Future, Doc Brown gets shot up at the beginning of the movie.
 After Marty time travels back to the 1955, he keeps trying to warn him, but Doc refuses, citing the integrity of the space-time continuum.
 Marty travels back to the present... just in time to see Doc get shot again.
-Marty runs over, mourning him... but, of course, Doc finally took the warning, and was wearing a Bulletproof Vest.
-In the third movie, Genre Savvy Marty hides a stove door under his shirt to survive a gun duel, in homage to A Fistful of Dollars.
+Marty runs over, mourning him... but, of course, Doc finally took the warning, and was wearing a Bulletproof Vest, which he probably modified to stop rifle fire (this type of vest won't do so in real life).
+In the second film, Tannen watches a movie set in the Wild West where a man survives gun shots thanks to this, as foreshadowing for the next sequel; In the third movie, Genre Savvy Marty hides a stove door under his shirt to survive a gun duel, in homage to A Fistful of Dollars.

 - The stove piece is actual Truth in Television.
 During the era of the Wild West outlaws and sheriffs would occasionally don makeshift vests, and "iron shirt" if they heard an enemy was in town.
 The armor was typically the strongest flattest piece of steel or iron around, the back plate of a stove happened to be the perfect shape for this.